jenkinsci/kubernetes-plugin/README.md

 }
 ```

 You can use [`readFile` step](https://jenkins.io/doc/pipeline/steps/workflow-basic-steps/#code-readfile-code-read-file-from-workspace) to load the yaml from a file.
+It is also accessible from this plugin's configuration panel in the Jenkins console.

 #### Liveness Probe Usage
 ```groovy